react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 ... logs as usual
 ```

-- **react-native@>=0.76**: Inform the user that the command has been deprecated and just fire a warning for alternatives
+- **react-native@>=0.76**: Inform the developer that the command has been deprecated and just fire a warning for alternatives

 ```bash
 $ npx react-native@latest init